Ways to Use Solar Energy at Home

 5. Motion Sensor Lighting

-You can use solar-powered motion-detection lights for your outdoor home security.
+Another of the most popular ways to use solar energy is using solar-powered motion-detection lights for your outdoor home security.
 And if you forget to switch off lights inside the home, especially after a long day in your home office, for example, motion sensor lights will save on energy costs.

 Indoor solar lights with motion sensors have solar panels attached and batteries in the base to store enough power to run them for several hours.
 You can program their motion and light sensitivity to your needs.